hegongshan/gekkofs_fuse/README.md

 1. Make sure the above listed dependencies are available on your machine
 2. Clone GekkoFS: `git clone --recurse-submodules https://storage.bsc.es/gitlab/hpc/gekkofs.git`
+   - (Optional) (Optional) If you checked out the sources using `git` without the `--recursive` option, you need to execute the following command from the root of the source directory: `git submodule update --init`
 3. Set up the necessary environment variables where the compiled direct GekkoFS dependencies will be installed at (we assume the path `/home/foo/gekkofs_deps/install` in the following)
    - `export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:/home/foo/gekkofs_deps/install/lib:/home/foo/gekkofs_deps/install/lib64`
 4. Download and compile the direct dependencies, e.g.,
    - Download example: `gekkofs/scripts/dl_dep.sh /home/foo/gekkofs_deps/git`